-Chaozhou gong fu steeps are rather quick, usually lasting no longer than 10 seconds per steep.
+Chaozhou Gong Fu steeps are very quick, usually lasting no longer than 5 seconds per steep.
 It is essential to have a teapot with a spout that pours speedily and freely to avoid over-brewing.

-During Chaozhou gong fu brewing, 25 ml gong fu cups with very thin walls are used.
+During Chaozhou Gong Fu brewing, three Gong Fu cups, with very thin walls are used.
+Three cups form the Chinese character for taste 品 – pin.
 Make sure to fill about 2/3 of the cup.
 Overfilling the cup with the iconic piping hot tea of this brewing style will make it impossible to enjoy without getting burned.

 Sip the tea without putting your lips to the cup.

 In the Chaozhou tea traditions, usually three cups are placed on the tea table.
-Three cups form the Chinese character for taste 品
+Three cups form the Chinese character for taste, Pin – 品

 In actuality, Chaozhou Gong fu is much less fancy than the modern-day Gong Fu practices we enjoy.
 Simple utensils are used alongside local tea, which is not always of the highest quality.
 Although many of us will choose to see Gong Fu Cha as a ceremony, in Chaozhou, it is simply a means of brewing tea and making it taste good.

 Enjoying Chaozhou tea for the first time, you may find it too bitter.
 The more you utilize this brewing method, the more you will get used to it.
 People from Chaozhou will generally find other tea brewing methods too weak and not fragrant enough.
 Drinking it long enough, you may find it hard to go back to your previous Gong Fu ways!